pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 - [fork()](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ForkJoinTask.html#fork--), which allows a `ForkJoinTask` to be scheduled for asynchronous execution (launching a new subtask from an existing one).
 - [join()](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ForkJoinTask.html#join--), which returns the result of the computation when it is done, allowing a task to wait for the completion of another one.

-Therefore, you first have to decide when the problem is small enough to solve directly.
+First, you have to decide when the problem is small enough to solve directly.
 This is the base case.
 A big task is divided into smaller tasks recursively until the base case is reached.

 Each time a task is divided, you call the `fork()` method to place the first subtask in the current thread's deque, and then you call the `compute()` method on the second subtask to recursively process it.